 Since many countries spend days locked in quarantine these days, we need to invent how to entertain our dogs and ourselves.
 These are some of the tips to keep your pooch safe, entertained and in good shape while spending days in quarantine.

 Why not go back to childhood and play a sneak and peak game with your Frenchie and kids.
 It will be good mental stimulation for your pet and will help him stay in good shape.
 P.S.
 Don’t forget to reward your Frenchie with some healthy fruit or veggie when you finish the game!

 If you have never had enough time to learn your dog tricks, now you can.
 Your dog will enjoy having constant interaction with you.

 3- Buy interactive French bulldog toys

 Dog interactive toys serve not only to keep dogs entertained but also to improve their intelligence.
 Therefore, when you want to watch a movie and lie on the couch, you can allow your Frenchie to play with the following Food Hiding Puzzle game.

 Self Rolling Interactive Ball is another solution to help your dog to spend pent-up energy.
 This ball will never start rolling thanks to the 360-degree rolling system.
 The primary purpose of the self-rotating ball is to have your pet chase the ball around and have fun.
-With just a single press of a button, the ball will start to do a 360 degrees self-rotation and attract your pet's attention.
+With just a single press of a button, the ball will start to do 360 degrees of self-rotation and attract your pet’s attention.
 The ball will continuously move around your house while producing a red light simultaneously.